advaithprabhudev/Stock-Analyzer-Basic/README.md

 ## Notes

 - The app caches data so it doesn't keep re-downloading the same stuff
-- You can enter multiple tickers separated by commas (though some features work better with one ticker)
+- You can only enter one ticker symbol at a time!
+(Some features crash when two tickers are added)
 - Data comes from Yahoo Finance so you need internet connection
 - Some calculations might take a second depending on the date range